Knowledge Base

 Interaction to Next Paint (INP)

-The metric that will replace First Input Delay in Core Web Vital reports from March 2024
+The metric that has replaced First Input Delay in Core Web Vital reports from March 2024

 By